agustipc/mango_technical_test/README.md

 Thinking on how this component should work in a real world scenario, probabli we need a context to handle the state of the range, so it can be used in multiple components and the state can be shared between them.

+Add accessibility atributes with "aria" on the components

 ## Requirements

 ### Normal range: